camunda/camunda-platform/docker-compose/camunda-8.6/README.md

 > [!WARNING]
 > This will also delete any data you created.

-Alternatively, if you want to keep the data, run:
+Alternatively, if you want to keep the data, run without `-v` parameter:

 ```
 docker compose -f docker-compose-web-modeler.yaml down